How to Cancel or Update Your Change of Address

-You were proactive in submitting your change-of-address information in the weeks leading up to your move.
-You went to Google to search “change my address,” and you learned how to do so through the USPS®.
+You were proactive in submitting your change of address information in the weeks leading up to your move.
+You went to Google to search “change my address,” and you learned how to do so through the United States Postal Service.

-But then, things got complicated with your move, and now you need to update that change-of-address request.
-Don’t worry — updating your request with the USPS® is easy to do.
+But then, things got complicated with your move and now you need to update that change of address request.
+Don’t worry — making changes to your change of address request with USPS® is easy to do.
 Just follow MYMOVE’s simple steps.

 Where to find your confirmation code